oliviertassinari/babel-plugin-react-remove-properties/README.md

 }
 ```

-the options can also accepts an array of property names
+the options also accepts an array of property names

 ```js
 {